Things to do in Kanchanaburi

-When you make it to Thailand, undoubtedly you’ll fly into Bangkok, maybe spend a couple of days visiting a Temple or two, eating Pad Thai on Khao San Road and getting dragged to tailor after tailor in a dodgy tuk-tuk ride, before you set off to the islands or up north to gorgeous Chiang Mai.
+UPDATE MAY 2020: When you make it to Thailand, undoubtedly you’ll fly into Bangkok, maybe spend a couple of days visiting a Temple or two, eating Pad Thai on Khao San Road and getting dragged to tailor after tailor in a dodgy tuk-tuk ride, before you set off to the islands or up north to gorgeous Chiang Mai, where I use to teach English back in the day!
 But don’t rush out of the Bangkok region too quickly, there are a few amazing trips to be taken within an hour or 2 of Thailand’s hectic capital.
-Kanchanaburi is one of Thailand’s gems, it’s close to Bangkok, cheap to get to, easy to travel around and has a lot of pretty amazing stuff to keep you occupied for a few days.
+There are soo many things to do in Kanchanaburi Kanchanaburi, it really is one of Thailand’s gems, it’s close to Bangkok, cheap to get to, easy to travel around and has a lot of pretty amazing stuff to keep you occupied for a few days.
 It’s a place to kick back, enjoy the gorgeous scenery, wander around the countryside on a scooter and visit some amazing sites.
-So check out all the things to do in Kanchanaburi…
+So check out all the things to do in Kanchanaburi.

-Now while lonely planet and wikitravel are all well and good for researching new destinations, I always end up wishing they were more real.
+Now while the Lonely Planet and Wikitravel are all well and good for researching new destinations, I always end up wishing they were more real.
 Telling me only what’s really worth spending my time, effort and money on seeing, and where to stay instead of just listing a million things as if they’re all equal!
-So I’m here to save you from that stuff and give you an awesome rundown on how to make the most of a 2 or 3 day break in Kanchanaburi, so here we go:
+So I’m here to save you from that stuff and give you an awesome rundown on how to make the most of a 2 or 3-day break with things to do in Kanchanaburi, so here we go:

 HOW TO GET TO KANCHANABURI:

-You have 4 options to get to Kanchanaburi and all leave from Bangkok – taxi, minivan, big bus, and the train.
+You have 4 options to get to from Bangkok to Kanchanaburi: taxi, minivan, big bus, and the train.

 By Taxi: The easiest and most expensive way, on a metered taxi the fare will be about 1200 baht/$35.
 Pretty decent option if there are 4 people, or if money isn’t an issue.

-By Train: If it’s your first time in Thailand, or your first time to Kanchanaburi, this is the most fun option.
-The trains leave Bangkok’s Thonburi Train Station (not far from Khao San Road, and no need to book in advance) at 07:50 and arrives at Kanchanaburi at 10:25, (and a second one at 13:55, arriving at 16:24).
+By Train: If it’s your first time in Thailand or your first time to Kanchanaburi, this is the most fun option.
+The trains leave Bangkok’s Thonburi Train Station (not far from Khao San Road, and no need to book in advance) at 07:50 and arrive at Kanchanaburi at 10:25, (and a second one at 13:55, arriving at 16:24).

 THINGS TO DO IN KANCHANABURI

+One of the main things to do in Kanchanaburi.
 As I mentioned above, the train is a fun way to get to the town.
-Super cheap, pretty easy, and through amazing Thai country sides, well worth the not-so-comfortable chairs for the fun experience.
+Super cheap, pretty easy, and through the amazing Thai countryside, well worth the not-so-comfortable chairs for the fun experience.
 Take the morning train, there’s no air-con, so the cool breeze is welcome.
 You can actually ride the train past Kanchanaburi town, across the bridge itself, and onwards to Nam Tok station (home to Sai Yok Noi falls, see below).

-This is the reason why Kanchanaburi is famous – the Bridge Over the River Kwai.
+Number 1 of the things to do in Kanchanaburi is the Bridge over the River Kwai, it helped make Kanchanaburi famous.
 A morbid history thanks to the Japanese forcing prisoners of war to build the bridge, but now a huge tourist attraction.
 You can walk across the bridge in about 5 minutes or so, and the place is surrounded with nice street stalls, fruit smoothies and some really cool floating restaurants.
 Try to visit the bridge around 5pm or so, and you can jump into one of the floating restaurants, watching the bridge as the sunsets, perfect.

-It’s important not to forget why Kanchanaburi is on the map, so you can visit the war cemetary to pay your respects.
-It’s quite beautiful and really well kept, and of course a reminded about how lucky we are to have the opportunities to travel the world as freely as we do.
-You can also check out the JEATH museum, about a 5 minute drive away.
+It’s important not to forget why Kanchanaburi is on the map, so you can visit the war cemetery to pay your respects.
+It’s quite beautiful and really well kept, and of course, a reminded about how lucky we are to have the opportunities to travel the world as freely as we do.
+You can also check out the JEATH museum, about a 5-minute drive away.
 It offers a quick insight into life as a prisoner of war during WWII.

 This falls requires the most effort as it’s pretty far from Kanchanaburi (about 7km), but only about 10% of the people that go to Erawan falls, so you’ll likely have the place to yourself!
 The 2 easiest ways are either by your scooter rental, or by taking the train from Bangkok (or Kanchanaburi) across the Bridge over the River Kwai all the way to the last station, Nam Tok station, about 2 hours from Kanchanaburi.
 The falls are a 2km walk from Nam Tok Station.